-KHN and St. Louis Public Radio are launching a podcast about the often painful cracks in the American health system that leave people frustrated — and without the care they need.
+The Where It Hurts podcast is about the often painful cracks in the American health system that leave people frustrated — and without the care they need.

 Our first destination is Fort Scott, Kansas.
 Rural.
 Midwest.
 Gritty.
 Deeply Christian.
 Largely poor.
 And sicker than other parts of the state.

-Fort Scott and other rural towns played a role in electing President Donald Trump.
-They represent the demographic fault lines that pundits point to as proof of a widening cultural gap between rural and urban America.
-As the 2020 presidential election nears, the lives of people in rural America are in the spotlight again.
+Fort Scott and other small towns helped elect President Donald Trump.
+They represent the demographic fault lines that pundits point to as proof of the widening cultural gap between rural and urban America.
+As the 2020 presidential election nears, the lives of people in rural America will be in the spotlight again.

 Season One is “No Mercy.”

 The story begins when Mercy Hospital Fort Scott shut its doors.
 Locals lost health care.
 Health workers lost jobs.
 Fort Scott’s sense of identity wavered.

 Season One is about what happened next — about the people who remain, surviving the best way they know how.

 No Mercy: The hole left behind is bigger than a hospital.